 The study of plane and one-dimensional patterns (and indeed three-dimensional (space) patterns) is complicated by the question of colour-'real' colours in the case of plane and one-dimensional patterns, or colours representing some property, such as electron spin direction or magnetic moment, in space patterns (Chapter 4).
 Colour changes may also be analysed in terms of symmetry elements in which colours are alternated in a systematic way.
 Clearly, the greater the number of colours, the greater the complexity.
 The simplest cases to consider are two-colour (e.g. black and white) patterns.
-Figure 2.11 shows the generation of plane motifs through the operation of what are called counterchange or colour symmetry elements, which are distinguished from ordinary (rotation) axes and mirror lines of symmetry by a prime superscript.
+Figure 2.11 shows the generation of plane motifs through the operation of what are called counter-change or colour symmetry elements, which are distinguished from ordinary (rotation) axes and mirror lines of symmetry by a prime superscript.
 For example, the operation of a 2' axis is a twice repeated rotation of an asymmetric object by 180° plus a colour change at each rotation; the operation of an m' mirror line is a reflection plus colour change.
-Figure 2.11 shows the operation of all the two-dimensional counterchange point symmetry elements.
+Altogether there are eleven counterchange point groups (Fig. 2.11) compared with the ten plane point groups (Fig. 2.3).
+Note that there are no counterchange point groups corresponding to the plane point groups with only odd-numbered axes of symmetry (the monad and the triad), but that there are in each case two possible counterchange point groups corresponding to the plane point groups with symmetry 2mm, 4mm and 6mm.